 I was staying in this condo in the Mandaluyong area.
 It was pretty cheap for a one bedroom condo.
-It was very near a hospital.
 It was later on that I realized why.

 When I first entered the condo, I felt like I was pushed, and it took me by surprise.
 It was as if I was intruding.
 The atmosphere felt heavy.
 Mind you, the place itself didn’t look menacing or remotely scary.
 It was tastefully decorated, with all the modern amenities, and the walls were in ecru.
 There was this big mirror in the bedroom, facing the bed.
 I never liked mirrors facing the bed so I covered it.
 I tried to get a sense of the place and I felt unease.
 I also kept getting lightheaded.
 I brushed it aside.